mendix/docs/content/en/docs/refguide/modeling/integration/database-connection/_index.md

 ### 3.1 Query Screen {#query-screen}

 On the left side of the document is the **Query** screen.
-Here, you can write an SQL query to retrieve data, and then run it to validate its response.
+Here, you can write an SQL query to retrieve data and run it to validate its response.

 View data from the database in the [Tables & Columns](#tables-columns) screen on the right.